1914 Copa del Rey final

 The 1914 Copa del Rey Final was the 14th final of the Spanish cup competition, the Copa del Rey.
 The final was played at Costorbe in Irun on 10 May 1914.
 The match was won by Athletic Bilbao, who beat España FC 2–1.
-The star of the match was Severino Zuazo, who scored the 2 goals that gave the Cup to Bilbao, while Jaime Villena reduced the deficit for Vigo with 2 minutes remaining.
+The star of the match was Severino Zuazo, who scored the goals that gave the cup to Athletic, while Jaime Villena reduced the deficit for España (a club from Barcelona, but separate from RCD Espanyol) with two minutes remaining.